AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/event-transactions.md

 #### Expand the event details

 To inspect an event, simply select the desired one from the view.
-This action expands the `EVENT DETAILS` view on the right side of the screen.
+This action expands the `Event Details` view on the right side of the screen.
 Nested data is displayed in a tree format.
 You can inspect nested key-values by selecting the **+** (plus) button in front of the key name.

 ![Event details](./assets/event-transactions/event-details.png)

 #### Inspect warning or errors

-Each event name is prefixed with an icon, which indicates the high-level status of the event processing for that stage.
+Each event name is prefixed with an icon, which indicates the high-level status of the event processing for that stage:

 * If the event was processed successfully, a green check mark is being displayed.
 * If warnings or errors have been detected, a warning sign is being displayed.
-Select the respective event to learn more about the cause of the error in the `EVENT DETAILS` view.
+Select the respective event to learn more about the cause of the error in the `Event Details` view.

 ### Configuration settings